zinchenko-ihor/DevOps_online/m5/Task5.1/README.md

 15. List the first 5 directory files that were recently accessed in the /etc directory. <br>
   ```
   ls -ltr /etc | tail -n5

-  -l - output in long format;
+  -l - output in long format
-  -t - file names are sorted by time (most recent files come first);
+  -t - file names are sorted by time (most recent files come first)
-  -r - if the -t flag is present, output older files first;
+  -r - if the -t flag is present, output older files first
-  tail - linux command used to print the N-th number of last lines or files.;
+  tail - linux command used to print the N-th number of last lines or files
-  -n - number of the last files.
+  -n - number of the last files
 ```
 <img alt="" src="https://github.com/zinchenko-ihor/DevOps_online_Kyiv_2021Q4/blob/master/m5/Task5.1/IMG/15.png"> <br>